 Step 1: Brainstorm.

-Now that you’re ready to write, how do you start?
+Now that you’re ready to write your UIUC essay, how do you start?
 How do you begin to compress your experiences into 400 words to best convey your passion?
 It all starts with brainstorming.

 Think about the question at the surface: Why do you love your intended major?
 How do you know?
 What have you done to demonstrate that love?
 Now dig a little deeper.
 What experience first sparked your interest?
 What memory pulls you back and makes you think, “This is what I want to do all the time”?
 Really look to yourself and your past experiences, because those are the memories that make you who you are, and those are the words that will make you memorable.